-Hope for Appalachia, a 501 (c)(3) non-profit organization, is a network of churches throughout Virginia and North Carolina that brings much needed basic necessities in "Hope Boxes" to children in some of the poorest counties in the Appalachian Mountains of Virginia, Kentucky and West Virginia.
+Hope for Appalachia Virginia Inc, a 501 (c)(3) non-profit organization, is a network of churches, businesses and individuals throughout Virginia and North Carolina that brings much needed basic necessities in "Hope Boxes" to children in some of the poorest counties in the Appalachian Mountains.

-In 2012, three bold public schools in Harlan County, Kentucky invited us into their schools during the Easter season.
-We were able to present each child a shoe box filled with school supplies, toothbrushes, socks, games, Easter candy, etc..
-Most importantly, we were able to talk with each child and to share the love and hope of Jesus Christ through the Easter story, What we realized on that first visit was that many of the children lacked hope, and immediately our shoe boxes became "Hope Boxes", a name that has continued to this day.
+In 2012, three bold public schools in Harlan County, Kentucky, invited us into their schools during the Easter season.
+We were able to present each child a shoe box filled with school supplies, toothbrushes, socks, games, Easter candy, etc. Most importantly, we were able to talk with each child and share the love and hope of Jesus Christ through the Easter story.
+What we realized on that first visit was that many of the children lacked hope, and immediately our shoe boxes became "Hope Boxes", a name that has continued to this day.

-God has blessed this ministry and has used it in a mighty way to bring hope to an area of our country that has been mostly forgotten.
+God has blessed this ministry and has used it in a mighty way to bring hope to an area of our country that has mostly been forgotten.
 God has enabled us to grow each year, and He continues to open up new opportunities.
 We now partner with a network of churches throughout Virginia and North Carolina.
-God has led us from three schools in 2012 to being able to share the love of Jesus Christ in over fifty schools in 2017.
+God has led us from 3 schools in 2012 to being able to share the love of Jesus Christ in over 31 schools in 2019.

-Henry Blackaby has stated that to experience God, we should find where He is at work and join Him there.
-God is at work in the Appalachian Mountains and He is calling us to join Him there!
+Henry Blackaby said that to experience God, we should find where He is at work and join Him there.
+God is at work in the Appalachian Mountains, and He is calling us to join Him there!

 Join us as we answer the call!